riadutta/riadutta/README.md

 ## Hi there 👋
 I'm a researcher based in India

-My main areas of interest are development economics, political economy, and labor economics, using deep learning methods
+My main areas of interest are development economics, political economy, and labor economics

 I'm particularly interested in using multimodal deep learning models to inform anti-poverty policy